jaredpalmer/react-router-nextjs-like-data-fetching/README.md

 This little app demonstrates some cool SSR stuff you can do with React Router 4:

-- Next.js-like data fetching using an HoC, static route config, and react-router-config.
+- Next.js-like data fetching using an HoC, static route config, and `matchPath`.
 - "Client-only" routes...this translates to partial/selective SSR (because Routes are just components :wink:)
 - Using RR4's `statusContext` to set HTTP status codes isomorphically.